ByteOtter/OtterDen/docs/CONTRIBUTING.md

 ### 3.2 Changing the Testsuite<a name=AutomatedTesting></a>

-LogBlog offers a automated testsuite using `Selenium` and the `Behave` framework to automatically click itself through the WebUI and observe LogBlogs behaviour using pre defined test scenarios you can find in `testsuite/features`.<br>
+OtterDen offers a automated testsuite using `Selenium` and the `Behave` framework to automatically click itself through the WebUI and observe OtterDens behaviour using pre defined test scenarios you can find in `testsuite/features`.<br>
 Whether you test your changes locally or use this testsuite, larger changes and especially new features will require the Testsuite to be adapted or expanded.<br>
 I strongly encourage you to do this yourself in parallel to your change if it is necessary.
 Not only would lead this to your PR being merged quicker but it also would help me out greatly.<br>
 However, I can understand when you do not touch the testsuite as `Selenium` can be pain in the buttocks. :P